rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

 See the *demo* menu definitions [here](commands.json)

-### Enabling menu items and actions taken on their selection
+### Enabling menu items and the actions taken on their selection
-**code.js** is a JavaScript file used to implement the code behind all the menu items defined in *commands.json*
+**code.js** is a JavaScript file that is used to implement the code behind all the menu items defined in *commands.json*

 It starts by associating customizations with the appropriate *vendor* (folder name)

-**IMPORTANT**:
-The name must not contain any of these reserved characters: Space, Comma, Slash, Period
 ```js
 ICC.demo = {